 Back in the day, when I was all anti-establishment and down with the man, I would have never found myself partaking in Black Friday madness.
-But this year, I’m counting down the days to Black Friday because we need a new couch.
+But this year, I'm counting down the days to Black Friday because we need a new couch.
 Couches are expensive!
 Sales on couches are good!
-Do you know what four cats can do to a cheap couch in three years?
+Do you know what two dogs and a little boy do to a cheap couch in three years?
 Terrible things.
-Oh, the horror.
-(Cats: This is why we can’t have nice things.)
-So yes, I’m doing the Black Friday thing this year.
-20-year-old me would want to kick 32-year-old me in the shin.

 More Cranberry Sauce Things!